Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 Pros:

-• Australian universities like the Australian National University, the University of Melbourne, and the University of Sydney are in the top 50 QS university rankings.
+• Recognition of programs and top-ranked universities like Australian National University, University of Melbourne, and University of Sydney.

 Cons: